in Digital Printing

 Why Silver Ink?

-Take advantage of the many ways you can use silver ink to make your printed pieces stand apart.
+Take advantage of the many ways you can use silver ink to make your digital printing pieces stand apart.
 Here are just a few options you can use to enhance your pieces:

 - Use silver as a background or text color.